Aalborg University: University rankings

-In one of the latest rankings from 2021, Aalborg University (AAU) was ranked as the eight best university in the world and as the best in Europe within engineering.
+According to U.S. News & World Reports 2021 ranking, Aalborg University (AAU) was ranked the eighth best university in the world and the best in Europe within mechanical engineering.

-In a Massachusetts Institute of Technology study which analyzed the global state of art in the engineering education, Aalborg University was named as the leading university in Europe in engineering education by 50 thought leaders from all over the world.
+In a Massachusetts Institute of Technology (MIT) study which analyzed the global state of art in the engineering education, Aalborg University (AAU) was named as the leading university in Europe in engineering education by 50 thought leaders from all over the world.

-In 2021, Times Higher Education Impact Rankings ranked Aalborg University number 6 in the world, out of 1,117 universities from 94 countries/regions, against the United Nations' Sustainable Development Goals.
+In 2021, Times Higher Education Impact Rankings ranked Aalborg University number 6 in the world, out of 1,117 universities from 94 countries/regions, according to the United Nations' Sustainable Development Goals.
 That is the number 1 university in the European Union (EU).
 In 2022, Times Higher Education Impact Rankings ranked Aalborg University (AAU) as the best university in the world in Sustainable Development Goal 4 (Quality Education) for the third year in a row.

 For the academic year 2023, in overall terms, Aalborg University (AAU) has significantly dropped in worldwide university rankings, according to THE and QS.
 In addition, the Danish university dropped even more drastically in worldwide academic rankings during 2022 according to ARWU.
+In the 2024 QS top, Aalborg University (AAU) dropped to the 336th position.